tedlin182/gitHubGrub/README.md

 ## What problem does this solve?
 (Value Prop)
 * Cooks want to be able to get ideas of how they can tweak an existing recipe
 * Cooks want to be able to record different experiments to see if it worked

-When it comes to recipes, cooks don't know which specific recipe to start from
+* Cooks want some validation when it comes to a new dish

 ## For whom do we solve that problem (Target User)
 * Amateur Cook: Help them get started on a recipe that is crowdsourced.
 Help